 The adoption of U.S. dollars usually occurs in developing countries.
 They tend to have relatively weak monetary authority or an unstable economic environment.

-Dollarization may be one of the official monetary policies in which the central bank makes decisions for it.
-Or, it is a process to avoid the ongoing hyperinflation by economic actors, even though the central bank doesn’t issue an official policy.
+Dollarization may be an official monetary policy in which the central bank makes decisions.
+It is also a process to avoid ongoing hyperinflation by economic actors, even though the central bank doesn’t issue an official policy.

 Once the U.S. dollar was recognized as the official medium of exchange, people were able to use it in everyday transactions.